Reimagine solutions that promote fitness and mobility

 How might we empower older adults to live better through mobility and fitness?

-Regular physical activity, which encompasses aerobic exercises, muscle-strengthening activities, flexibility training, and supplementing with protein powders, is essential for health and wellbeing.
+Regular physical activity, including aerobic activity, muscle-strengthening activity and flexibility are essential for health and wellbeing.

 Goal: Solutions should fundamentally rethink how to stay active to maintain wellbeing.